AndreiMititelu97/guest-management-system/README.md

 - Number of available seats at the event
 - List of confirmed guests and of guests on the waiting list

-The GuestsList class provides methods for managing the guest list, including adding, removing, and updating guests.
+The GuestsList class provides methods for managing the guest list, including adding, removing, searching and updating guests.

 ## Usage
 The Main class provides a command-line interface for the user to interact with the guest list.
 The following commands are available: